libresh/libre.sh/doc/getting-started-as-a-hoster.md

 Note that although it's probably inevitable that you resell DNR and TLS services from some third party, and your monitoring would ideally also run on a system that's decoupled from your actual servers, you may not be reselling DNS hosting.
-If you host DNS for your customer on server-wide bind services that directly read data from files on the per-user data folders, then you don't need this folder, and instead DNS data will be considered user-data for you.
+If you host DNS for your customer on server-wide bind services that directly read data from files on the per-user data folders, then DNS data will be considered user-data for you.

 # User data
 User data is data owned by one of your users.
 Which human owns which site is something you can administer